ucsd-progsys/liquidhaskell/ArtifactOverview.md

 This gets you the results with then without FUSION.

 (The code still calls FUSION by its original working name `eliminate`.
-It is ON by default in `liquid` and OFF by default in `fixpoint` - hence the respective flags `--no-eliminate` and `--eliminate` appearing in this document.)
+It is ON by default in `liquid` and OFF by default in `fixpoint` - hence the flags that appear in this document include liquid's flag `--eliminate=none` to turn it off, and fixpoint's flag `--eliminate` to turn it on.)